🐾 Dog-Friendly Easington Beach at a Glance

 Public transport options are also limited, so driving is the best way to access Easington Beach.

-The cliffs take a beating, erosion is a major problem, and it can be not easy to get down onto the beach.
+The cliffs take a beating; erosion is a major problem, and it can be hard to get down to the beach.

 Leave a Review.